Temporalitas/ipv6-proxy-server/README.md

 - `-i` or `--interface` - ethernet interface name, to which IPv6 subnet is allocated and where all proxies will be raised.
 Automatically parsed from system info by default, use ONLY if you have non-standard/additional interfaces on your server.
 - `--uninstall` - uninstall proxy server, you don't need to provide any other parameters with it.
 - `--info` - get info about running proxy server (proxy count, rotating, auth, etc.)

+**Quick errors FAQ:**

+- If you got an error like `/etc/network/interfaces has no inet6 (IPv6) configuration` and you are ***really sure*** that you set up network configuration remotely or you're using Netplan, just add `-d` argument without value to script startup command.
+- If your proxies simply don't work, do these few steps and write an issue **only** if none of this worked:
+  - Run `./ipv6-proxy-server.sh --info`
+  - Check that backconnect addresses parsed correctly (the file name on your server in first step).
+  - Check that outgoing addresses generated correctly (the file name on your server in first step).
+  - Check connection from proxy server: select one of outgoing IPv6 addresses from previous step and run command `curl --interface <ipv6-address> <website>`.
+If it works correctly, but proxy doesn't work - write an issue right now.
+  - Check if the site you want to access has an AAAA record in DNS.
+If no, you cannot reach this site via any IPv6 proxies.
+  - Verify that your VPS provider allocated a full IPv6 subnet to the server (DigitalOcean and many other providers don't do this).

 ### License